justmarkham/DAT8/README.md

 * Clustering ([slides](slides/19_clustering.pdf), [code](code/19_clustering.py))
     * K-means: [visualization](http://www.naftaliharris.com/blog/visualizing-k-means-clustering/)
     * DBSCAN: [visualization](http://www.naftaliharris.com/blog/visualizing-dbscan-clustering/)

-**Homework:**
-* **Optional:** Read this classic paper, which may help you to connect many of the topics we have studied throughout the course: [A Few Useful Things to Know about Machine Learning](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).

 **scikit-learn Resources:**
 * For a recap of today's lesson on GridSearchCV, plus a comparison with RandomizedSearchCV, watch [How to find the best model parameters in scikit-learn](https://www.youtube.com/watch?v=Gol_qOgRqfA&list=PL5-da3qGB5ICeMbQuqbbCOQWcS6OYBr5A&index=8) (28 minutes) or read through the [companion notebook](https://github.com/justmarkham/scikit-learn-videos/blob/master/08_grid_search.ipynb).